Project Grants

 Application process

-All applications must be submitted via Fight for Sight’s Grant Tracker system.
+All applications must be submitted via Fight for Sight’s Benefactor Cloud system.
 New applicants must register for an account to access the application form.
-Returning applicants can login to their existing account.

-Following submission, applications [except Project Grant abstracts] will require approval from two authorised signatories of the host institution (Head of Department and Finance Office).
+If invited to Stage 2, your full application will require approval from one authorised signatory of the host institution (Finance Officer) following application submission on Benefactor Cloud.
 We allow 72 hours (three days) from the deadline for approvals.
-It is recommended to seek the appropriate signatories as early as possible, as these must be added when you submit your application.
+It is recommended to seek the appropriate signatory as early as possible, as they must be added when you submit your application.
 Please consider any annual leave and double check email addresses, as applications with outstanding approvals 72 hours past the deadline will not be processed.

 Review process

-Fight for Sight / Vision Foundation is a member of the Association of Medical Research Charities (AMRC) and follows their guidelines for best practice in peer review.
+Fight for Sight is a member of the Association of Medical Research Charities (AMRC) and follows their guidelines for best practice in peer review.

 Project Grants involve a two-step process, with an abstract and full application stage.